Teyras/MT/drafts/stability_measurements.md

 - random access memory reads - binary search
 - memory reads and writes - sorting

+- a synthetic workload where the ratio between memory and cpu usage can be tuned, e.g. scrypt

 ### Non-essential Workloads

 - a workload that employs more parts of the CPU (e.g. matrix multiplication)